A Matlab code for analysis and topology optimization with Third Medium Contact: Topology optimization framework

 \thesubfigure{\roman{subfigure}}

-We solve the example using three different modelling assumptions: \begin{itemize} \item[(i)] first, we mimic the solution corresponding to linearized elasticity by setting a very small load factor: $\Lambda_{\rm end} = 0.01$.
+We solve the example using three different modelling assumptions: \begin{itemize} \item[(i)] first, we mimic the solution corresponding to linearized elasticity by setting a very small end load factor: $\Lambda_{\rm end} = 0.01$.
 All qualitative results can then be obtained by multiplying the end-force and end-displacement by $\Lambda^{-1}_{\rm end}$; \item[(ii)] then, we extend to nonlinear elasticity, using the neo-Hookean material law \eqref{eq:sedNeoHookean}, but without contact modelling.
 This is achieved by simply removing the clamping on the portion $\Gamma_{\boldsymbol{u}(2)}$ at the left edge.
-We stress that we must keep the $\textsf{HuHu}$ stabilization term, to avoid convergence issues due to highly distorted elements which may appear over regions with intermediate densities, during the optimization \citep{wang-etal_14a_interpolationLargeStrain}; \item[(iii)] finally, we add contact modelling by restoring clamping over the whole region $\Gamma_{\boldsymbol{u}(1)}\cup\Gamma_{\boldsymbol{u}(2)}$. \end{itemize}
+We stress that, in this case we must keep the $\textsf{HuHu}$ stabilization term, to avoid convergence issues due to highly distorted elements which may appear over regions with intermediate densities, during the optimization \citep{wang-etal_14a_interpolationLargeStrain}; \item[(iii)] finally, we add contact modelling by restoring clamping over the whole region $\Gamma_{\boldsymbol{u}(1)}\cup\Gamma_{\boldsymbol{u}(2)}$. \end{itemize}

-Results are collected in \autoref{fig:TopOptResults1}.
+Results for these three cases are collected in \autoref{fig:TopOptResults1}.
 For both cases (i) and (ii), the optimizer has no information about the stiffening contribution given by the portion $\Gamma_{\boldsymbol{u}(2)}$ of the supported edge.
 The only effective force transfer occurs over $\Gamma_{\boldsymbol{u}(1)}$, which is directly connected to the design domain.
 Thus, solid material is placed only in a shallow region close to the top edge of $\Omega_{D}$ and we see that the structure shows large localized deformations at the clamped region.

-We also observe that considering large deformations and hyperelastic response gives only minor changes in the resulting structural configuration, but a 20\% improvement in the optimized end-compliance.
+For the present setup, considering large deformations and hyperelastic response gives only minor changes in the resulting structural configuration, but a 10\% improvement in the optimized end-compliance.
 The \textsf{HuHu}-regularization is still very beneficial for this case, avoiding ill-conditioning of the equilibrium system due to the huge mesh distortion happening near the top left corner.